-- Buy postcards at the Postcards to Voters website.
+- Buy postcards at the Postcards to Voters Official Etsy Store.

 - Buy postcards from MyPostcard.com.

-- Postcard stamps ($0.35 each) are available from USPS.
-You can order online from their website or buy them in post offices, including many small in-store ones (for example, in the Bartell Drugs in Bridle Trails):
+- Postcard stamps ($0.40 each until July 10, 2022, then $0.44) are available from USPS.
+You can order online from their website or buy them in post offices, including many small in-store ones (for example, in the Bartell Drugs in Bridle Trails)

 Where to Get Addresses and Scripts

-Once you have supplies, you should contact one or more of the organizations below to sign up for a postcard-writing assignment.
+Once you have supplies, you could contact one or more of the organizations below to sign up for a postcard-writing assignment.
 They will send you a list of addresses and instructions on what to write, usually by email.
 It can sometimes take a little while to receive your first addresses.
-If you want to get started right away, email us at firstname.lastname@example.org.
-Let us know how many postcards you can write, and we will email you a script and addresses.
+If you want to get started right away, email us at postcards at indivisibleeastside.com, or just email us whenever you need addresses.